-In addition to improving speech understanding, the use of a hearing aid and cochlear implant together, rather than using one alone, can help an individual feel “balanced” between the two ears.
-Using two ears for hearing is termed “binaural” hearing.
-Binaural hearing has been shown to improve one’s ability to locate the source of a sound as opposed to using one ear alone.
-When two ears are working together they are better able to determine the location of sound by comparing the arrival time of sound at the two ears.
-Communication between the two ears is possible with the use of a hearing aid and cochlear implant, as evidence shows that using a cochlear implant and hearing aid together can help improve the ability to locate a sound (Ching et al., 2007; Dunn et al., 2005).
+In addition to improving speech understanding, the use of a hearing aid and cochlear implant together (rather than using one alone) can help an individual feel “balanced" between the two ears.
+When two ears are working together (a phenomenon called binaural hearing), they are better able to determine the location of sound by comparing the arrival time of sound at the two ears.

 - Ching, T.Y.C., van Wanrooy, E., Dillon, H. (2007).
 Binaural-bimodal fitting or bilateral implantation for managing severe to profound deafness: A review.

 - Dorman, M.F., Gifford, R.H., Spahr, A.J., McKarns, S.A.
 (2008).
 The benefits of combining acoustic and electric stimulation for the recognition of speech, voice and melodies.

 Audiology & Neurotology, 13, 105-112.